tq-systems/ci-meta-tq/README.md

 * ti: usable for all machines with TQ AM57xx CPU, uses meta-ti

 * tq: usable for all machines with TQ AM65xx CPU, uses meta-ti

+*Note:* only tq configuration for TQMa65xx tested for this branch

 ### Reproducible build environment